moudeyverma/mdeyvermablogs/README.md

 •	Gather Network stack traces and Process Dumps for given containers during the stress test (And not while manual / user testing).
 Find a way to maximize duration of capturing dumps.Capture [GCdump](https://devblogs.microsoft.com/dotnet/collecting-and-analyzing-memory-dumps/), capture [Processdump](https://npmsblog.wordpress.com/how-to-generate-iis-w3wp-process-dump-from-aks-windows-pod/), capture [tcpdump](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/packet-capture-pod-level) from the pod level.
 <br>
 •	Use the monitoring tabs in the Azure portal, also connect to the nodes/pods and collect [logs](https://learn.microsoft.com/en-us/troubleshoot/azure/azure-kubernetes/identify-memory-saturation-aks)
+• Check for average CPU and memory utilization,evidences of throttling,check if the pods are also up and running for the whole timestamp, also check if the pods are restarting.
 • If in scope then guide customer to check code base as well.
 <br>
 <br>